danny8376/3ds_essential_dumper/README.md

 # 3ds_essential_dumper
-Tiny program for dumping essential files from 3DS console, which hopefully works on consoles that have dead FCRAM / NAND and broken screen.
+Tiny program for dumping essential files from 3DS console, which hopefully work on consoles that have dead FCRAM / NAND and broken screen.

 ## General Info
-This program runs solely on ARM9 processor and only use ITCM/DTCM, thus should hopefully works on consoles that have dead FCRAM (and maybe even VRAM/ARM9 Memory?)
+This program runs solely on ARM9 processor and only use ITCM/DTCM, thus should hopefully work on consoles that have dead FCRAM (and maybe even VRAM/ARM9 Memory?)

 It'll try to dump all these files whenever possible:
 * OTP